Raspberry Pi Pi-Hole: A Network Wide Ad-blocker

 PiHole Install Script Starting

-3. The first screen informs you that you are about to transform your Raspberry Pi into a network-wide adblocker.
+6. The first screen informs you that that the Pi-hole installer is about to transform your Raspberry Pi into a network-wide adblocker.

 Press the ENTER key to continue to the next screen.